 - Race, Ethnicity, and Nation

-Dr. Genova's next project is a biographical study of Thomas Sankara, President of Burkina Faso from 1983 to 1987.
-Often called the Che Guevara of Africa, Sankara led a coup in what was then Upper Volta and set out on a program of radical social change.
-He elevated women's status, inaugurated ambitious development projects, and sought to promote social equality.
-He also became a major figure on the international stage and a hero to activists across Africa and around the world.
+Dr. Genova's forthcoming book, An African Cultural Revolution: Upstanding People, Cinema, and Burkina Faso in a Global Context, 1983-1987 (Michigan State University Press, Forthcoming), is a history of the dramatic and globally important revolution in Burkina Faso led by Capt.
+Thomas Sankara.
+Often called the Che Guevara of Africa, Sankara led a popular uprising in what was then Upper Volta and led the country on a program of radical social change informed by the revolutionary concepts developed by Frantz Fanon, Amilcar Cabral, Karl Marx, V.I.
+Lenin, Mao Zedong, and Fidel Castro.
+He elevated women's status, inaugurated ambitious development projects, and promoted social equality.
+Burkina Faso's revolutionry government took on the IMF, refused Stuctural Adustment Programs, defied the superpowers, called for cancellation of the debt, and recognized climate change as a major threat to development as well as the survivability of humanity long before those became issues of central concern to most of the world.
+Sankara also became a major figure on the international stage and a hero to activists across Africa and around the world.
 In four short years, Sankara's radical government improved the country's living standard, made it a closely watched experiment in social engineering, and became the target of reactionary efforts to detroy his government.
-In 1987 he was overthrown and killed by one of his closest collaborators (who remains president of the country today), widely believed to have been encouraged and supported by Cote d'Ivoire's long-time strongman, Felix Houphouet-Boigny, and France, threatened by its loss of influence over the former French colony.
+In 1987 he was overthrown and killed by one of his closest collaborators, widely believed to have been encouraged and supported by Cote d'Ivoire's long-time strongman, Felix Houphouet-Boigny, and France, threatened by its loss of influence over the former French colony.

 Genova is continuing to publish on African cinema, development, globalization, and identity construction.